sherobbedmyboots/malkoo/Training/docs/Obtaining Artifacts From Memory.md

 ## Identifying In-Memory DotNet Assemblies

-[DotNet assemblies](https://www.endgame.com/blog/technical-blog/hunting-memory-net-attacks) can be dynamically loaded into memory using the `Assembly.Load(byte[])` function to run untrusted programs to bypass application whitelisting and avoid writing artifacts to disk.
+[DotNet assemblies](https://www.endgame.com/blog/technical-blog/hunting-memory-net-attacks) can be dynamically loaded into memory using the `Assembly.Load(byte[])` function to run untrusted programs to bypass application allow-listing and avoid writing artifacts to disk.

 Here are several examples:

 - Post-Exploitation tools such as [Empire](https://github.com/EmpireProject/Empire) and [Cobalt Strike](https://www.cobaltstrike.com/) can inject .NET assemblies (PowerShell runner DLLs) into any process in memory

-- Multiple [Application Whitelisting Bypasses](https://github.com/api0cradle/UltimateAppLockerByPassList) exist where signed applications that call the `Assembly.Load()` method like `MSBuild.exe` and `InstallUtil.exe` are made to run unsigned .NET assemblies which can access Windows APIs
+- Multiple [Application Allow-listing Bypasses](https://github.com/api0cradle/UltimateAppLockerByPassList) exist where signed applications that call the `Assembly.Load()` method like `MSBuild.exe` and `InstallUtil.exe` are made to run unsigned .NET assemblies which can access Windows APIs

 - JScript tools such as [DotNetToJScript](https://github.com/tyranid/DotNetToJScript), [Starfighters](https://github.com/Cn33liz/StarFighters), and [CactusTorch](https://github.com/mdsecactivebreach/CACTUSTORCH) run .NET assemblies in memory providing Windows API access